 In this video, Matthew C. Harris explains the fallacy of affirming the consequent, the formal fallacy that arises from inferring the converse of an argument.
 He also explains why you sometimes cannot conclude that you should bathe in a tub of peanut butter.

 We humans are a chatty bunch--we talk A LOT.
 But each claim we make can be sorted neatly sorted into one of two categories: it either describes something or it evaluates something (philosophers call these descriptive and normative claims respectively).
-In this video Kelley illustrates the descriptive/normative distinction, and it's importance, with the use of ample examples.
+In this Wireless Philosophy video, a Yale University philosopher illustrates the descriptive/normative distinction, and it's importance, with the use of ample examples.

 The concept of justification is fundamental to good, careful thinking.
 But what does it mean for a belief or action to be justified?
-In this video, Kelley sheds some light on how to assess whether a belief and action is justified.
+In this Wireless Philosophy video, a Yale University philosopher sheds some light on how to assess whether a belief and action is justified.
 She also clarifies the notion of justification by distinguishing it from explanation and explaining its relationship to the practice of giving reasons.

 This video will rock your world!
 You should watch it.
 This pithy little argument contains an implicit premise: "If a video will rock your world, you should watch it".
-In this video, Kelley will go over how to identify implicit premises in all sorts of arguments and discuss when it is and is not acceptable to leave a premise implicit.
+In this Wireless Philosophy video, a Yale University philosopher will go over how to identify implicit premises in all sorts of arguments and discuss when it is and is not acceptable to leave a premise implicit.

 What sort of things do we value and why?
-In this video Kelley distinguishes two different kinds of value: (1) Intrinsic value--the value that something has in itself--and (2) instrumental value--the value that something has because it helps us to get or achieve some other thing.
+In this Wireless Philosophy video, a Yale University philosopher distinguishes two different kinds of value: (1) Intrinsic value--the value that something has in itself--and (2) instrumental value--the value that something has because it helps us to get or achieve some other thing.
 This philosophically and practically useful distinction is illuminated through the use of plenty of examples and ordinary language glosses.